rhel-labs/learn-katacoda/service-admin/step2.md

 If you instead use the `kill -SIGKILL` command, this will instruct the kernel to immediately stop the process.
 This prevents any cleanup that may have otherwise occurred, leaving memory allocated and potentially leading to corrupted files.
-Therefore, only use `-SIGKILL` as a last result if a process is refusing to stop.
+Therefore, only use `-SIGKILL` as a last resort.

 >_NOTE:_ You will also see the `kill` signals referred to numerically. `-SIGTERM` is equivalent to `-15` and `-SIGKILL` is equivalent to `-9`.